codewars/codewars-runner-cli/README.md

 ## Test Suite Output Format

 A custom and very basic format is used for sending data out of the CLI tool.
 All formatted data is returned via STDOUT.
-If you do nothing but write normal strings to STDOUT, then codewars.com will display each line as you would expect, unformatted (except of course, <br> tags will replace /n).
+If you do nothing but write normal strings to STDOUT, then codewars.com will display each line as you would expect, unformatted.

 A small subset of commands is supported that can be used to format output.
 They are: